The Disney World Free Dining offer is by far the most popular promotion of the year. It is pretty clear why… FREE FOOD at Disney? Ummm, yes please!

 A Few Other Thoughts

 - Packages are bound by different cancellation policies than room-only reservations.
-You can change or cancel a room-only reservation up to five days before check-in without any penalty.
+You can change or cancel a room-only reservation up to eight days before check-in without any penalty.
 You can cancel or change a package reservation with no penalty up until 30 days before check-in, making them less flexible for last minute changes.

 - Free Dining is a wildly popular promotion.
 You will need to book as soon as it is released because availability is limited.
 You only need a $200 deposit to book and it is refundable up to 30 days before your trip, so it makes sense to book even if you aren’t 100% sure you’ll go.